charlie-gallagher/cell_automata/README.md

 ### Overview
 This program implements one-dimensional elementary cellular automata with nearest neighbor vision.
-It's written in C for GCC and uses the `unistd` argument parsing library, so it might not work on Windows builds.
+It's written in C for GCC and uses `unistd`'s `getopt` argument parser, so you'll need a workaround for Windows.

 I haven't written a makefile yet.
 Compile with this command in the base folder.